 Please be aware you can withdraw your subscription or change your contact preferences at any time by calling 01225 899 861 or emailing email@example.com.

-As we approach May 2018, Talkwire is focused on GDPR compliance efforts.
-During our implementation period for the Regulation, we are evaluating new requirements and restrictions imposed by the GDPR and will take any action necessary to ensure that we handle customer data in compliance with applicable law by the deadline.
-Our clients will receive updated terms of business based on changes that we’ve implemented to ensure we are regularly engaging with any new or existing customers.
+Talkwire is focused highly on GDPR compliance efforts.
+During the implementation period for the Regulation, we carefully evaluated new requirements and restrictions imposed by the GDPR and took any action necessary to ensure that we handled customer data sensitivity in compliance with applicable law by the deadline.
+Our clients received updated terms of business based on changes that we’ve implemented to ensure we are regularly engaging with any new or existing customers.

 We are committed to ensuring that your information is secure.
 To prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.